mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-06-09-joining-the-cloud-revolution.md

 ---
 layout: single
-title:  "Jun-2018 - Joining the Cloud Revolution"
+title: "Joining the Cloud Revolution"
 date: 2018-06-09 12:21:29 +0000
 tags: Misc
+toc: true
 ---

-Disclaimer - it's mid-2018, and "Cloud" started a long time ago.
+_Jun 2018: Disclaimer - it's mid-2018, and "Cloud" started a long time ago.
 Many years ago.
 I know this; I'm a relative latecomer to the party.
-Here, then, I don't pretend to champion something new and bleeding edge - I'm just presenting my own thoughts as I gaze from the near-bottom of the learning curve and strap my climbing gear on!
+Here, then, I don't pretend to champion something new and bleeding edge - I'm just presenting my own thoughts as I gaze from the near-bottom of the learning curve and strap my climbing gear on!_

 # Setting the Scene